Do visitors to Canada need health insurance?

 Basic requirements for eligibility for a visitor visa include:

-- a valid travel document, such as a passport
+- a valid travel document such as a passport

-- traveller is in good health
+- being in good health

-- traveller has no criminal or immigration-related convictions
+- having no criminal or immigration-related convictions

 - agreement that you will leave Canada at the end of your visit